Quantum information with quantum-like bits: Quantum-like interfence

-In this section, we discuss criteria that allows to introduce a notion of QL interference of probabilities in our approach.
-This highlights that genuine quantum mechanical systems are not strictly required to build QL stochastic models provided the notions of states, observables and measurement are defined according to a given set of prescriptions.
+In this final section, we discuss criteria that allow to introduce a notion of QL interference of probabilities in our approach.
+This analysis highlights that genuine quantum mechanical systems are not strictly required to build QL stochastic models provided the notions of states, observables and measurement are defined according to a given set of prescriptions.